George Spelvin: Reasons for use

 The reasons for the use of an alternate name vary.
 Actors who do not want to be credited, or whose names would otherwise appear twice because they are playing more than one role in a production, may adopt a pseudonym.
-Actors who are members of the trade unions (such as the Actors' Equity Association) but are working under a non-union contract for a given production may use pseudonyms to avoid fines or other penalties by their union.
+Actors who are members of the trade unions (such as the Actors' Equity Association), but are working under a non-union contract for a given production, may use pseudonyms to avoid fines or other penalties by their union.

 In some plays, this name has appeared in cast lists as the name of an actor (or actress) portraying a character who is mentioned in the dialogue but never turns up onstage: with the role credited to "George Spelvin", the audience is not forewarned that the character never makes an entrance.
 The 1927 musical play Strike Up the Band by George S. Kaufman and George and Ira Gershwin features a character named George Spelvin.
 The name can also be used when one actor is playing what appear to be two characters, but is later revealed as being one person with two names or identities.
 Because of the pseudonym, the audience is not clued-in that the two seemingly separate characters are meant to be the same person.
 This is especially useful in murder mysteries.

 The name may also be used for a character who never delivers a line, and thus any member of the stage crew might be filling in the role.
-For example, a person makes a delivery to a character onstage: the doorbell rings, the delivery is made, and the delivery carrier disappears, with no words spoken.
+For example, a person makes a delivery to a character onstage, the doorbell rings, the delivery is made, and the delivery carrier disappears, with no words spoken.

 Examples

-The 1948–49 seasons of the old time radio series The New Adventures of Sherlock Holmes, saw lead actor Wendell Holmes (who was playing Dr. Watson) credited as George Spelvin.
+The 1948–49 seasons of the old time radio series The New Adventures of Sherlock Holmes saw lead actor Wendell Holmes (who was playing Dr. Watson) credited as George Spelvin.
 This was supposedly done to avoid confusion between "Spelvin's" actual surname and the surname of the show's titular protagonist.

 In Players de Noc's production of The Full Monty, about a group of men who try their luck as male strippers, a member of the production's orchestra, not wanting members of his church to find he was involved with such a risqué play, had his name credited as George Spelvin.

+American YouTuber Pearl de Wisdom sometimes goes by the name Georgette Spelvin.